This page covers:

 Provide just enough details for readers to feel emotionally invested.

 My clothes turned to ice.
-I swapped them for a fresh pair—then realized I hadn't actually brought another pair.
+I took them off and looked for a fresh pair—before realizing that I hadn't actually brought one.

-The clothes I removed suddenly took with the wind off the mountainside.
+The pair I just removed took off with the wind and over the mountainside.

-I was now clothesless standing on an arctic summit.
+I was now standing—bare—on an arctic summit.
 I had no way of avoiding full-body frostbite and death by hypothermia.

 It was 3 AM and there wasn't a soul within miles.